Arashghasemisecahni/ArashXYZ/README.md

 ---

 ### 🧠 About Me
-I build practical AI projects focused on real-world problem solving, with an emphasis on clean code, clear problem definition, and measurable results.
+I build practical AI projects focused on real-world problem-solving, with an emphasis on clean code, clear problem definition, and measurable results.